Best Winter Destinations in the USA

 Although Fairbanks is the second-largest city in the state of Alaska, it only has a population of a little over 30,000, making it a great small-town getaway.
 Coincidentally, Fairbanks is also one of the best winter destinations in the USA.

 For those dreaming of a white winter season, you are in luck!
-Fairbanks is known for its winter activities and events, but the most popular things to do in Fairbanks in winter revolves around reindeer ranches, hot springs, dog sledding, and chasing the Northern Lights.
+Fairbanks is known for its winter activities and events, but the most popular things to do in Fairbanks in winter revolve around reindeer ranches, hot springs, dog sledding, and chasing the Northern Lights.

 The best places to see the Northern Lights in Fairbanks are at Creamer’s Field and Cleary Summit, about 30 minutes from downtown.
 If you happen to arrive at the start of the Winter Solstice, the entire city transforms into a wonderland where all of the storefronts are decorated in garland and tinsel, and the street posts have fairy lights wrapped around them.